drmcnelson/Linear-CCD-with-LTSpice-KiCAD-Firmware-and-Python-Library/README.md

 # Introduction
 This repository provides electrical design, firmware and a Python class for a Linear CCD and Microcontroller that features low noise, high precision and high bandwidth with reproducible timing for trigger, gate and sync operations with a rich set of features to support experiments in spectrometry and imaging.
-In the following we describe the electrical issues for interfacing a CCD and our solution for this board, and issues related to timing and photometrics with a CCD and our solution in firmware.
-Finally we describe the human parseable API and our Python class library and utility for operating the device.

-While this repository provides files for designing, building and making use of a linear CCD based on the Toshiba TCD 1340 and Teensy 4.x or 3.x, the principles are general and the design is easily adapted to other linear CCDs and other microcontrollers.
+In the following we describe electrical and firmware designs for interfacing a CCD to a micontroller.
+We set the device up with a human readable control interface (serial over USB with binary data transfer) and we provide a Python class library and utility for operating the device.
+The design here uses a Toshiba TCD 1340 and Teensy 4.x or 3.x.
+The design is easily adapted to other linear CCDs and microcontrollers.

 Following are some examples of how the device has been used.
 The first a spectrometer build with a 1200 line prism.
 The spectrum is that of Fluorescent ceiling lights.
 Notice the  resolution is quite reasonable.
 The input circuit helps the overall dynamic range for the sensor.